Boomer, Life, Health & Wellness, Travel, Aging Jim Arnold Boomer, Life, Health & Wellness, Travel, Aging Jim Arnold

 The older I get, the smaller my world becomes.

-I traveled last fall to my high school reunion, only the second trip I’ve taken since the pandemic.
+Last fall I traveled to my high school reunion, only the second trip I’ve taken since the pandemic.
 Both trips have been to small-town northern Wisconsin.
 Travel has become such a physical ordeal that I now approach it with the strategic planning of a minor military operation.
-Fortunately, I had enough frequent flier miles to upgrade to first class both times.
+Fortunately, I had enough frequent flier miles to upgrade to first class each time.
 I am not sure I would have survived the cattle-car-in-the-back alternative.
-Or at least with not much dignity.
+Or at least with not much dignity; my claustrophobic tendencies would likely have taken up too much attention.

 Closer to home, my world has settled into a familiar circuit.
 The UPS store for my Amazon packages.
 Three grocery stores in regular rotation.
 And then the medical offices.
 So many medical offices!
-I seem to have assembled a small team of specialists, each responsible for a different body part that is no longer performing as originally advertised.
-Most are in North Eugene.
+I seem to have assembled quite an impressive team of specialists, each responsible for a different body part that is no longer performing as originally advertised.
+Most of these businesses and offices are in North Eugene where I live.
 My ophthalmologist, pain doc, and therapist are in South Eugene.

-Yes, I still have a therapist.
+Yes, I have a therapist.
 At this age.
 I still have issues.

 There is also my daily walk, which remains essential for body, mind and spirit.
 Not that long ago I was walking three miles a day, more than a thousand miles a year.
-These days I manage about one mile, often pausing halfway to stretch and negotiate with my spine.
+These days I manage about one mile, often pausing halfway to stretch and negotiate with my back.
 Spinal stenosis and its accompanying nerve pain have reset expectations.
 They have also reduced how often I attend protests or head out with a camera, both once reliable parts of my routine.

 And then there is my height.
 I used to measure 5 foot 7 at my annual physical.
 Last month, even standing as tall as I could, I came in just under 5 foot 5.
-Apparently, I am not only aging, I am compressing: osteoporosis.
+Apparently, I am not only aging, I am compressing.
+Yes, I have osteoporosis.
 I do not like this.
 In high school I was among the shortest in my class, often the last chosen for teams.
-I remember the feelings of inadequacy.
-I am no longer being chosen for teams, but the world is still a different place for a short man.
+I remember the feelings of inadequacy that resulted.
+While I am no longer being chosen for teams, the world is still a different place for a short man.
 It always has been.

-What I am left with, I suppose, is a smaller map.
+What I am left with, it seems, is a smaller map.
 Fewer miles traveled, fewer places to go, fewer things I can easily do.
 Even a shorter reach upward.

-Still, despite everything, I seem to be getting a better look at what’s right in front of me.
+Despite everything, though, I seem to be getting a better look at what’s right in front of me.

 And if necessary, I suppose, I can always stand on tiptoe.